u6013779/stats2021_exer_dataCleaningExploration/README.md

-# Data Cleaning and Exploration Tutorial
+# Data Cleaning and Exploration Exercise

 ## Summary of steps to complete